 - How long it takes to review a claim.

-Health insurers are required to explain why they denied your claim or ended your coverage.
+Health insurers must explain why they denied your claim or ended your coverage.
 They also need to explain how you can dispute their decisions.

 You can challenge an insurance company's decision in two ways: